vivshaw/zettel/pages/X-bar and R chart.md

+---
-tags:: spc, dataviz, stats
+tags: spc, dataviz, stats
-alias:: mean and range chart
+alias: mean and range chart
+---

 - a continuous [[control chart]] for small samples ($<8$).
 - it consists of two charts: one of the [[mean]], and another of the [[range]].